“Why don’t I start over?”

 “Right then.
 So after we arrested him, nothing happened for a few days.
 You could feel the heat of the townsfolk in the air, you know?”

 “Well we kept him in a cell all that time.
 But all was quiet in the town.
 People were passive, but there was ever more a lingering hatred towards us.
-Streets were silent but full of intensity.
+Streets were silent but the air was thick!
 For a week it was like this.”

 “Until the Hammerfall, yes.”